Jin Zhizhen: Career

 In July 2016, Jin returned to a government role as acting governor of Midong District in Urumqi, confirmed in August 2016.
 He also served as its deputy party secretary.

 In January 2018, Jin's career took him to the Xinjiang Production and Construction Corps (XPCC), where he held several key positions concurrently: deputy secretary and deputy director of the XPCC State-owned Assets Supervision and Administration Commission (SASAC), deputy secretary of the CCP 6th Division of the Xinjiang Production and Construction Corps Committee, and deputy head of the 6th Division.
 He was also deputy party secretary of the Wujiaqu City between September 2018 and November 2018.

 In November 2018, Jin was appointed deputy party secretary of the Changji Hui Autonomous Prefecture and was named acting governor, a role that was confirmed in January 2019.

 He took up the post of vice chairman of the Xinjiang Uygur Autonomous Regional Committee of the Chinese People's Political Consultative Conference in January 2023, although he remained deputy party secretary and governor of the Changji Hui Autonomous Prefecture until March 2023.
 In December 2023, he took on additional responsibility as party secretary and deputy director of the Xinjiang Uygur Autonomous Regional People's Government State-owned Assets Supervision and Administration Commission.

 Downfall

 On 1 November 2025, the Central Commission for Discipline Inspection (CCDI) and the National Supervisory Commission announced that Jin is under investigation for suspected "serious violations of discipline and law", a common euphemism for corruption.
+He was expelled from the party and dismissed from public office on 7 May 2026.